JAC T9 Ute: Markets

-Overseas market
+Oceania

+Australia and New Zealand

-JAC has introduced a turbo-diesel version of the T9 Ute to Australia and New Zealand in mid 2024, and plans to launch the electric version of the T9 Hunter in early 2024.
-The diesel version T9 Ute is powered by a 2.0-litre turbo four-cylinder engine making 125 kW and 410.
+JAC has introduced a turbo-diesel version of the T9 Ute to Australia and New Zealand in mid 2024, with two variants: Oasis, and Haven.
+The diesel version T9 Ute is powered by a 2.0-liter turbo four-cylinder engine making 125 kW and 410.
 Nm of torque, with the engine mated to an 8-speed automatic transmission.
 For the interior, the T9 Ute features heated seats, a 10.4-inch center touchscreen, active cruise control, wireless charging, and a 360 degree parking camera system.
-The towing capacity is 3500. kg.
+The towing capacity is 3500 kg. in December 2025 the Oasis cab chassis, and Osprey released, in April 2025 the Tradepro cab chassis released, as the entry level variant.

+The JAC Hunter PHEV will release in Australia in mid-2026, with dual motors and a 2.0-liter turbo four-cylinder engine making a combined 360 kW and 1010 Nm of torque, with a NEDC electric only range of 100 km, and 1005 km combined range.

+South America

+Argentina

+JAC T9 was launched in Argentina on 18 November 2025 in manual and automatic transmission.

+Brazil

 JAC Hunter will arrive in Brazil in September 2024.